-You main placement school will be one of the schools in the Canons Park Teaching School Alliance.
-All schools are located in North-West London with good transport links to Central London.
+You main placement school will be one of the schools located in North-West London with good transport links to Central London.
 You will be teaching either 11 – 16 or 11 – 18 depending on the subject and placement.
 All trainees will have one main placement school where they will complete the majority of their training.
 They will train at a second school for a short six week placement in the Spring Term.

 This is a Modern Languages French or Spanish programme.

 1st or 2nd class honours degree in Modern Languages, or a joint degree with Modern Languages as the major component

 GCSE Grade C or above in Mathematics and English

 A level in Modern Languages at minimum B grade

 Candidates without these qualifications may be accepted if they have acquired knowledge through other routes (e.g. work experience; a subject knowledge enhancement course).

 Overseas qualifications should be checked by UK NARIC before applying.